The Ultra Low Emission Zone (ULEZ)

 Summary:

-• Since electric cars are zero-emission vehicles, they are exempt from ULEZ charges in 2024.
+Since electric cars are zero-emission vehicles, they are not only exempt from ULEZ charges in 2024, but will continue to be exempt from Ultra Low Emission Zones charge for the foreseeable future.

 Do you have an electric car and want to take advantage of faster, cheaper, and smarter electric vehicle charging in London?